Am0031/javascript-algorithms/src/vowelCount/README.md

 # Vowel Count

-In this activity we will be writing code to create a function that counts the number of vowels in a given string.
+In this activity, the challenge is to create a function that counts the number of vowels in a given string.

 ## Details